Luminoid/blog/source/_posts/Apple-Audio-Frameworks-Complete-Guide.md

 - AVAudioEngine
 ---

-Apple provides six layers of audio frameworks -- from raw hardware access to one-line playback.
-This guide covers every layer, what it does, when to use it, and how the pieces fit together.
+Six layers of Apple audio framework, from `AudioObject` (raw hardware) up to `AVPlayer` (one-line playback).
+What each layer is for, and when to drop down.

 <!-- more -->